 PolarDB for MySQL provides the following editions: Cluster Edition, Multi-master Cluster (Database/Table) Edition , Single Node Edition, and X-Engine Edition.
 This topic introduces each edition.

 - The Cluster Edition is developed based on an architecture in which storage and compute are decoupled.
 In a cluster of the Cluster Edition, the number of compute nodes can be increased from 2 to a maximum of 16.
 For more information, see Cluster Edition.

-- The Singe Node Edition is developed based on a single-node architecture and uses nodes of the burstable performance type.
-All clusters of the Single Node Edition share the resources in a computing resource pool.
+- The Single Node Edition is developed based on a single-node architecture and uses nodes of the burstable performance type.
+All clusters of the Single Node Edition Edition share the resources in a computing resource pool.
 This improves resource utilization and reduces resource costs because no proxy is required.
 For more information, see Single Node Edition.